sfera-labs/exo-sense-pi-kernel-module/README.md

 ### <a name="wiegand"></a>Wiegand - `/sys/class/exosensepi/wiegand/`

-You can use the DT lines as a Wiegand interface for a keypad or card reader.
-Connect DT1/DT2 respctively to the D0/D1 lines of the Wiegand device.
+You can use the TTL lines as a Wiegand interface for a keypad or card reader.
+Connect TTL1/TTL2 respctively to the D0/D1 lines of the Wiegand device.

 |File|R/W|Value|Description|
 |----|:---:|:-:|-----------|